 - Maya Ziswiler, Program Director for Education and Early Childhood Development, UBS Optimus Foundation, Switzerland

 Maya Ziswiler is head of Social and Financial Innovation at the UBS Optimus Foundation.
 She spearheaded the foundation’s pioneering work on the first Development Impact Bond in Education in India and explores the role of non-state actors in education.
-Maya has also advocated for the importance of innovation and integration in early childhood development.
-She joined the Foundation from the Global Fund to Fight AIDS, Tuberculosis and Malaria where she was responsible for managing public-private partnerships Previously, Maya worked for UNICEF in Peru and Procter & Gamble in the Middle East.
-Maya holds degrees in International Development from McGill University in Canada, and an MBA from the University of Geneva.
+Ms. Ziswiler has also advocated for the importance of innovation and integration in early childhood development.
+She joined the Foundation from the Global Fund to Fight AIDS, Tuberculosis and Malaria where she was responsible for managing public-private partnerships Previously, Ms. Ziswiler worked for UNICEF in Peru and Procter & Gamble in the Middle East.
+She holds degrees in International Development from McGill University in Canada, and an MBA from the University of Geneva.
 She speaks English, French, Spanish, German and some Mandarin.

 - Natasha Ridge, Executive Director, Sheikh Saud bin Saqr Al Qasimi Foundation for Policy Research, Ras Al Khaimah, UAE

 Natasha Ridge is currently the Executive Director of the Sheikh Saud bin Saqr Al Qasimi Foundation for Policy Research.
 Prior to this, she was the Acting Director of Research at the Dubai School of Government.
 Natasha has a number of publications, including a book entitled Education and the Reverse Gender Divide in the Gulf States: Embracing the Global, Ignoring the Local.
 Her additional publications include chapters in the World Education Yearbook and in publications of the Emirates Centre for Strategic Studies and UNESCO as well as working papers for the Dubai School of Government and the Al Qasimi Foundation for Policy Research.